ka215/cdbt/readme.txt

 (Sorry, for about documentation will be only the Japanese version currently.)

 == Upgrade Notice ==

+= 2.0.8 =
+Hotfix of fixing the bug that had set an invalid select clause in select query.

 = 2.0.6 =
 Because there had improvemented around the session, please use after you delete your browser's cache and Cookie once.